Skip to main content

 Approver configWho can approve: Player (agent suggests based on code ownership) or Individuals (specific team members).

-Archive configHow completed Players are archived: Never, Manual, or Automatic (after N days).
+Archive configHow completed threads are archived: Never, Manual, or Automatic (after N days).

 Ask a humanOptional guidance on when the agent should stop and escalate to a person.